Basta't Kasama Kita (film)

-Basta't Kasama Kita (lit. '"As Long As I'm with You"') is a 1995 Philippine romantic comedy-drama film directed by Rory B. Quintos on her feature film directorial debut.
+Basta't Kasama Kita (lit.
+'As long as I'm with you') is a 1995 Philippine romantic comedy-drama film directed by Rory B. Quintos on her feature film directorial debut.
 The film stars Aga Muhlach and Puerto Rican actress and Miss Universe 1993, Dayanara Torres.
 The plot is similar to that of the 1953 film Roman Holiday, which was directed by William Wyler and starred Audrey Hepburn and Gregory Peck.

 The film was produced and released by Star Cinema on February 1, 1995.
-Basta't Kasama Kita became a box office success and in the later years, the film was selected as one of the best romantic-comedy films in the last 25 years, according to a retrospective by CNN Philippines in 2017.
+Basta't Kasama Kita became a box office success, and in later years, it was selected as one of the best romantic-comedy films in the last 25 years, according to a retrospective by CNN Philippines in 2017.

 The film was digitally restored and remastered by the ABS-CBN Film Archives and Central Digital Lab.

 Synopsis

-The film follows Marinella (Torres), a European royalty who longs for an independent life by plotting a royal visit to the Philippines and then to escape her security detail.
-In the Philippines she accidentally meets Alex (Muhlach), a jeepney driver who agrees to her flee to let her work as a housemaid in exchange for food and shelter; the two soon fall for each other, but Marinella's life as a royal threatens to pull them apart.
+The film follows Marinella (Torres), a European royal who longs for an independent life by plotting a royal visit to the Philippines and then escaping her security detail.
+In the Philippines, she accidentally meets Alex (Muhlach), a jeepney driver who agrees to let her flee and work as a housemaid in exchange for food and shelter; the two soon fall for each other, but Marinella's life as a royal threatens to pull them apart.